AdobeDocs/audience-manager.it-IT/help/using/reporting/dynamic-reports/trait-trait-overlap-report.md

 ## Report di esempio

-L&#39;illustrazione seguente fornisce una panoramica di alto livello degli elementi [!UICONTROL Trait-to-Trait Overlap] del rapporto.
+The following illustration provides a high-level overview of elements in the [!UICONTROL Trait-to-Trait Overlap] report.

 >[!NOTE]
 >